simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The entire day is a beautiful one.
 It is true that in the narrow canyons of the red mountains we may be attacked.
 We learn that somewhere near here, during the civil war, many hundreds of Russians were slaughtered by the Kirghiz.
 One senses a tension among our men.
 Seemingly, as though in spite, in the most narrow crevice, the axle of the second *arba* breaks, and the other four carriages remain interlocked.
 It is a most advantageous moment for robbers, but they do not appear.
 For two hours the men are busy with the carriage.
 On the road through the hills, three carriages overturn.

 After passing red and copper mountains we descend to a green steppe which is surrounded by blue crests; again the purity of the colors is like a fairy rainbow.
 Map'an (thirteen *p'o-t'ai* from Kuldinen) is a joyous resting place on the steppe.
 On the outskirts of the village stand *yurtas.* Herds are huddled together.
 Kirghiz, in *malachais,* are galloping about like warriors of the fifteenth century.
 The Kalmucks have honest faces.
-We have not yet had time to find a camp-site in Map'an before a Kalmuck comes with information of extreme importance: "In the second month (which means March) the Urumchi Governor-General spread the rumor through the *ulus,* the camps of the nomads and monasteries that the Tashi Lama had been elected Chinese Emperor.
+We have not yet had time to find a camp-site in Map'an before a Kalmuck comes with information of extreme importance: "In the second month (which means March) the Urumchi Governor-General spread the rumor through the *ulus,* the camps of the nomads and monasteries that the Tashi-Lama had been elected Chinese Emperor.
 He has not yet ascended the throne but he has already accepted the tamgha (the seal)."
 Only those who have been in Asia will appreciate the significance of this invention.
 Yet, of this invention the newspapers do not write and Reuter's does not telegraph; but just these invisible knots are creating the future reality.

-A vast amount of news about the Tashi Lama will float across the Kalmuck and Mongolian spaces.
+A vast amount of news about the Tashi-Lama will float across the Kalmuck and Mongolian spaces.
 For many years!

 All the riches of this country, all its beauty, all its significance, await new ways, a new culture and self-consciousness.
 Appre-